Clean Fueling Station

 The CNG station on Antelope Road is one of a small handful of publicly accessible Compressed Natural Gas fueling stations in Oregon.
 What’s more, the fueling station is also a critically important step toward our vision of a “closed loop” system, where the garbage collected from local residents and businesses and delivered to Dry Creek Landfill produces methane generated by decomposing organic materials — ultimately harnessed to produce both power and fuel.
 That fuel — Renewable Natural Gas (RNG) — will one day become the fuel that powers our garbage and recycling collection trucks … and the cycle continues.
 We have the initial capacity to generate up to two million diesel gallon equivalent gallons of fuel each year from decomposing trash.

-The Rogue Clean Fuel project was made possible thanks to grant money from the Oregon Department of Transportation’s Congestion Mitigation Air Quality program, as well as the successful engagement of strategic partners including Jackson County, ODOT and the Rogue Valley Transportation District.
+The Rogue Clean Fuel project was made possible thanks to grant money from the Oregon Department of Transportation’s Congestion Mitigation Air Quality program, as well as the successful engagement of strategic partners including Jackson County, Federal Highway Administration and the Rogue Valley Transportation District.